baymlab/MicroTrawler/README.md

--s/--sleep : number of seconds to sleep before pinging NCTC again. default is 5 -m/--max : max NCTC accession number to search. default is curr. max. accession number in NCTC -n/--min : min NCTC accession number to search. default is 1
+-s/--sleep : number of seconds to sleep before pinging NCTC again. default is 5 -m/--max : max NCTC accession number to search. default is curr. max. accession number in NCTC -n/--min : min NCTC accession number to search. default is 1 -c/--clean : remove very sparse columns in final database. 'very sparse' is <= $clean number of total values in a given column.
+Default is 2
 ```

 The script basically loops through all NCTC numbers from the --min option to the --max option, and dumps all strain info found into --output.